j1rie/IRMP_STM32/RP2xxx/README.md

 https://www.mikrocontroller.net/articles/IRMP_auf_STM32_%E2%80%93_stark_vereinfachte_Bauanleitung#Connect_Cables

 ## Emulated Eeprom
 Any configuration made by one of the configuration programs goes first into cache only.
-To save these changes permanently into flash, you have to do an eeprom commit.
+To permanently save these changes  to flash, you have to do an eeprom commit.
 Exception: the first wakeup is committed by the firmware for backward compatibility.

 ## Building from source